Anal cancer is not among the 20 most common cancers in the UK, accounting for less than 1% of all new cancer cases (2017).[1-4]

-In females in the UK it is not among the 20 most common cancers (less than 1% of all new female cancer cases).
-In males in the UK, anal cancer is not among the 20 most common cancers (less than 1% of all new male cancer cases).
+In females in the UK, anal cancer is not among the 20 most common cancers (less than 1% of all new female cancer cases).
+In males in the UK, it is not among the 20 most common cancers (less than 1% of all new male cancer cases).

 About this data